savvas-ap/mCPP-optimized-DARP/README.md

 ### 2nd way: run the Main.java

 The Main class of the project expects as argument the path for such a JSON file as well.
-To run the main with the JSON file provided in the resources folder run:
+You can find the JSON file needed to run the main in the resources folder, as shown below:

 ```
 "src/main/resources/inputVariables.json"